-8.3 Pendulum Rig Preparation
+8.4 Pendulum Rig Preparation

-Suspend the bare leg (without suit) on the fixture by attaching the prepared leg into the pivot using an M10 Socket head shoulder screw.
-Check that the distance from the bottom of the Impact block is 30 ± 1 mm above the top of the plastic blue Meniscus of the knee (see Figure 60) and 13 ± 2 mm from the front of the impact face (point nearest to the leg) to the impact segments of the tibia.
-Adjust the height of the Impact block by moving the Impact bar up or down Adjust the horizontal Impact block to Leg distance to 13 ± 2 mm.
-Shims can be added to the back of the impactor block or the pivot clearance block if necessary.
+Suspend the bare leg (without suit) on the fixture with the Pivot Hinge in the Pivot Clearance Block and the Shoulder Bolt (Figure 88, item 17 and 20).
+Check that the distance from the bottom of the Impact Block is 30 ± 1 mm above the top of the plastic blue Meniscus (Figure 61 item 2, Part Nr 133 - 5313) of the knee and 13 ± 2 mm from the front of the impact face (point nearest to the leg) to the impact segments of the tibia.
+See Figure 94.
+Adjust the height of the Impact Block by moving the Impact Bar Weldment (Figure 88, item 5) up or down (4 screws that mount tube to frame).
+Adjust the horizontal Impact Block to Leg distance to 13 ± 2 mm.
+Shims can be added to the back of the Impactor Block or the Pivot Clearance Block if necessary.

-Figure 60.
+Figure 94 .
 Checking the Impact Block position adjustment

-Next step is to make a loop of steel wire rope of the proper length, such that the drop angle matches the required suspension angle of 15 °± 1° above horizontal (Figure 54).
+Next step is to make a loop of steel wire rope of the proper length, such that the drop angle matches the required suspension angle of 15 $^{\circ}\pm$ 1° above horizontal (Figure 87).
 Suspend the leg with the Pivot Hinge to the Pendulum Rig.
-The leg is lifted up to the release mechanism (Figure 61) and held in position with the steel wire rope attached to the ballast weight.
-Adjust the loop length to the required suspension angle of 15 °± 1°.
+The leg is lifted up to the release mechanism (Figure 95) and held in position with the steel wire rope attached to the ballast weight.
+Adjust the loop length to the required suspension angle of 15 $^{\circ}\pm$ 1°.
 Check the angle with a digital inclinometer laid on the back of the knee.
 The steel rope is tied to the ballast weight via an eye bolt which can be used for fine height adjustment.
 The Pendulum Rig is now ready for running a test.

-Figure 61.
+Figure 95 .
 Examples of release latches

-8.4 Running a test
+8.5 Running a test

-The test facility used for the certification must have a stabilized temperature of 20 ±2 °C during the certification and the temperature is to be recorded.
+The test facility used for the certification must have a stabilized temperature of 20 \pm 2 °C during the certification and the temperature is to be recorded.

-- Step 1.
-Hook up the sensors on the Data Acquisition System (DAS) - Step 2.
+Step 1.
+Hook up the sensors on the Data Acquisition System (DAS)

+Step 2.
 Fit the leg to the pivot block on the rig using the M10 Socket Head Shoulder Screw (SHSS).
 Route the disconnect wire as required out of the end of the tibia or below the knee depending on type of DAS and tape up to the rig so that it does not interfere with the free swing motion of the leg when tested.
-If using off board DAS the wires are routed out of the top of the leg. - Step 3.
+If using off board DAS the wires are routed out of the top of the leg.

+Step 3.
 With the leg hanging down vertically, start up and initiate the DAS and set the DAS such that the sensors are zeroed to zero sensor output in this position.
-Important: The leg sensors are zeroed in the vertical impact position before lifting to 15 degree above horizontal. - Step 4.
+Important: The leg sensors are zeroed in the vertical impact position before lifting to 15 degree above horizontal.

+Step 4.
 The leg is lifted up to the release mechanism and held in position using the steel wire rope loop attached to the ballast weight.
 The rope has been made so that the angle of the leg before release is 15° above the horizontal.
 Check once more the angle with a digital inclinometer on the back of the knee.
 The steel rope is tied to the ballast weight via an eye bolt, which can be used for fine height adjustment.